Transition to thermal equilibrium in a deformed crystal

 where $\rho_n$ and $\varrho_n$ are independent random numbers with zero mathematical expectation and unit variance.
-The initial problem \eqref{dynamictgeq0}-\eqref{inicond} describes the stochastic dynamics of the crystal particles.
-The kinetic temperature of the crystal can be found from analysis of statistic characteristics dynamics.
-Let us consider the particle velocities covariance $\kappa_k$ and the bond deformations covariance~$\mu_k$~\cite{Krivtsov 2015 DAN,Krivtsov 2014 DAN,KuzArxiv2017}:
+The initial value problem \eqref{dynamictgeq0}-\eqref{inicond} describes the stochastic dynamics of the chain particles.
+Then the kinetic temperature of the crystal as a function of time can be found using the covariance analysis approach~\cite{Krivtsov 2014 DAN, GavrKriv2019}, by introducing generalized energies

-Following~\cite{Krivtsov 2014 DAN} these covariances allow us to define generalized kinetic $ K_k$ and potential $ U_k$ energies and generalized Lagrangian ${\cal L}_k$: